ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Related Work

 \section{Related Work}

 The integration of watermarks into AI-generated images can be realized in different ways.
 Post-processing techniques~\cite{CoxMilBlo07, alhaj2007dwtdct, Zhu2018hidden, tancik2020stegastamp, zhang2019rivagan, lu2024} apply watermarking to existing images in a post-hoc manner.
 Another possibility is to integrate watermarking directly during the generation process.
-Various techniques have been proposed here for large-scale text-to-image diffusion models~\cite{Fernandez2023Stable, CiSonYan2024wmadapter, Yang2024GaussianShading, Wen2023TreeRing, CiYanSon24RingID}.
-For instance, the decoder of a latent diffusion model (LDM) can be finetuned to always create watermarked images from the latents~\cite{Fernandez2023Stable, XioQinFen23Flexible, wmadapter}.
-Alternatively, inversion-based semantic watermarking modifies the initial latent noise during generation to contain a pattern, which is recoverable through the inversion of the denoising process~\cite{Wen2023TreeRing, Yang2024GaussianShading, CiYanSon24RingID, Gunn2024Undetectable}.
-Since only the initial latent is modified, the watermark becomes an inherent part of the generated image.
-The diffusion model is not changed.
-Semantic watermarking thus makes use of the many different ways to create an image that fulfills the user specifications (e.\,g.\ the prompt).
-In this work, we also aim to integrate watermarking during generation by proposing a concept for AR image generation where the token sampling is~biased.
+Various techniques have been proposed for text-to-image diffusion models~\cite{Fernandez2023Stable, CiSonYan2024wmadapter, Yang2024GaussianShading, Wen2023TreeRing, CiYanSon24RingID, Gunn2024Undetectable}.
+For instance, the decoder of a latent diffusion model (LDM) can be fine-tuned to always create watermarked images from the latents~\cite{Fernandez2023Stable, XioQinFen23Flexible, CiSonYan2024wmadapter}.
+Alternatively, inversion-based semantic watermarking modifies the initial latent noise during generation to embed a pattern, which is then recovered through the inversion of the denoising process~\cite{Wen2023TreeRing, Yang2024GaussianShading, CiYanSon24RingID, Gunn2024Undetectable}.
+Since the initial latent is modified, the watermark becomes an inherent part of the generated image.
+In-generation (semantic) watermarking thus exploits the fact that there is a myriad of different ways to generate an image that conforms to user specifications (e.g. the prompt) by partly fixing randomness in the generation procedure.
+In this work, we integrate watermarking during generation by biasing the token sampling for AR models for images.